Phone goes off in class or a meeting?

 Muting calls by shaking the phone

-Once you receive an annoying call, make sure that the phone is accelerated, e.g. by shaking the bag it is stowed in.
-A notification will confirm that the phone has been muted.
+Once you receive a call, make sure that the phone is accelerated, e.g. by shaking the bag it is stowed in.
+A short “toast” text will confirm that the phone has been muted.

 Avoid accidental muting through auto calibration

-Different situations create different levels of acceleration.
-For example, when you are walking or running your movement automatically accelerates the phone a lot.
-Yet, you probably want to learn about incoming calls in such moments.
-On each an incoming call, the Silencer therefore analysis how active you are.
-The more acceleration is recorded in the first two seconds of the call, the more difficult it becomes to mute the incoming call.
+Therefore, on each call, the Silencer first analysis how active you are.
+In the first two seconds, it measures the current acceleration.
+The higher the measured acceleration, the more difficult it becomes to mute the incoming call.
 You will have to exceed the amount of shaking that has been created by your current activity.

 Battery saving – sleeps when there is no call